nussl/nussl/README.md

 datasets, and configurations ready-built for many use cases, and an easy way to extend our built-in functionality for your own needs.
-There are many pre-built useful modules that are easy to piece together, such as LSTMs, GRUs, convolutional layers, FC layers, mask layers, embedding layers.
+There are many pre-built useful modules that are easy to piece together, such as LSTMs, GRUs, convolutional layers, fully conneected layers, mask layers, embedding layers.
 Everything is built on Pytorch, so adding a brand new module is a snap!

 ### Using Your Own Data

-nussl has existing support for many popular source separation datasets, like MUSDB18, WSJ0, WHAM! nussl also defines a simple directory structure to add in any data you want.
+nussl has existing support for many popular source separation datasets, like MUSDB18, WSJ0, WHAM!, and FUSS. nussl also defines a simple directory structure to add in any data you want.
 Want to augment your data?
-We have support for Scaper output, built in so you can train on magnitudes more training data.
+We have support for datasets created with [Scaper](https://scaper.readthedocs.io/en/latest/index.html) built in so you can train on magnitudes more training data.

 ### Downloading Pre-trained Models